-This year’s festival will again be held at St. Ann’s Church, our home for the past four years.
-The 11th annual festival will feature 40+ bands over three days, playing American and world folk music, along with workshops, dances, film screenings, puppet shows, jam sessions, curated local food offerings and the world-famous Banjo Toss Contest!
+This year’s festival will again be held at St. Ann’s Church, our home for the past five years.
+The 12th annual festival will feature 40+ bands over three days, playing American and world folk music, along with workshops, dances, film screenings, puppet shows, jam sessions, curated local food offerings and the world-famous Banjo Toss Contest!